openservicebrokerapi/servicebroker/spec.md

 ### Deprecating services and plans

 A Service Broker can signal to a Platform (through the Catalog) that a service or plan is deprecated.
-The Service Broker MAY provide optional messaging and alternatives for the deprecated service or plan.
+The Service Broker MAY provide messaging and alternatives for the deprecated service or plan.
 This gives the Platform the opportunity to display meaningful advice to their users to migrate away from the deprecated service or plan.